 Our POS application used a cloud-based back-end to connect with store’s back-office systems and enable payment authorizations.
 For most of our college campus customers, requiring network connectivity was not an issue.
 However, we did have a few customers in remote brick-and-mortar locations that could not get a reliable internet connection.
 In addition, some customers had a desire to be able to move a POS register outside of the store for temporary events, such as game days.

 The obvious solution was for those customers to use a cellular hotspot, but at the time (and maybe even now), several of those customers could not get solid cellular service in their area.
 After much internal discussion, we decided that our POS systems should not be totally dependent on a network connection to function.
 If a store’s internet went down or they wanted to use a register in an area without connectivity, the POS should still offer minimal functions to complete transactions.
-As I’ve written about before, network performance (with little or no connectivity) is a crucial metric of your application’s overall experience.
+I’m a big proponent of measuring network performance (with little or no connectivity) as a crucial metric of your application’s overall experience.

 So, we created a small team to research and build a prototype “offline POS.”